aranvhout/OMSS_generator/README.md

 # OMMS_generator
 ### Current to do list
-- create all the rules
+- create all the rules Fixed!!
+- add subentities (see below)
-- add render module
+- add render module Fixed!!
+- fix the misbehaving rules (eg with distribute three the circles are always red) Fixed!!
-- alternatives
+- alternatives X

+### Subentities
+I think these subentities can be best viewed as an separate class from the main entities (aka shapes).
+The program should first create matrix for the normal entities, makes sure everything works and only then go for these subentities.
+You can almost think of it as a seperate puzzle from the main entities

 ### Broader picture/horizons
 - add binding rule (and checks for it)